All Episodes

 This is why American Muslims will support the Democrats, because there is an atmosphere in America that encourages those who want to withdraw from Iraq.

-It's time that the American people support those who want to take them out of this Iraqi mud, said Jarris, speaking to WorldNet Daily from exile in Ireland, where he was sent as part of an internationally brokered deal that ended the church siege.
+It's time that the American people support those who want to take them out of this Iraqi mud, said Jara, speaking to WorldNet Daily from exile in Ireland, where he was sent as part of an internationally brokered deal that ended the church siege.

-Uh the declared military wing of the Palestinian Authority President Mahmood Abbas Fatah party.
+He was the chief in Bethlehem of the brigades, the Al-Aqsa Brigades, the declared military wing of the Palestinian Authority President Mahmoud Abbas Fatah party.

-Together with the Islamic Jihad Terror Group, the brigades has taken responsibility for every suicide bombing inside Israel the past two years, including an attack in Tel Aviv in April that killed American teenager Daniel Woltz and nine Israelis.
+Together with the Islamic Jihad terror group, the brigades has taken responsibility for every suicide bombing inside Israel the past two years, including an attack in Tel Aviv in April that killed American teenager Daniel Woltz and nine Israelis.

-Very proud from the great successes of the Iraqi resistance, this success that brought the big superpower of the world to discuss a possible withdrawal.
+As Arabs and Muslims, we feel proud of this talk, very proud from the great successes of the Iraqi resistance, this success that brought the big superpower of the world to discuss a possible withdrawal.

 Abu Abdullah, a leader of the Hamas military wing in the Gaza Strip, said the policy of withdrawal from Iraq proves the strategy of the resistance is the right strategy against the occupation.